-The Parent Company has an unfunded and non-contributory defined benefit retirement plan covering substantially all of its regular employees.
+The Parent Company has a funded and non-contributory defined benefit retirement plan covering all of its qualified employees.

 There are no unusual or significant risks to which the retirement liability exposes the Parent Company.
 However, in the event a benefit claim arises under the retirement liability, the benefit shall immediately be due and payable from the Parent Company.